Rankings of universities in the United Kingdom: British universities in global rankings

-^{a} Number of times the university is ranked within the top 100 of one of the three global rankings.

-^{b} The university is ranked within the top 25 of all three global rankings.

-^{c} The university is ranked within the top 50 of all three global rankings.

 Reception

 Accuracy and neutrality

 There has been criticism of attempts to combine different rankings on for example research quality, quality of teaching, drop out rates and student satisfaction.
 Sir Alan Wilson, former Vice-Chancellor of the University of Leeds, argues that the final average has little significance and is like trying to "combine apples and oranges".
 He also criticised the varying weights given to different factors, the need for universities to "chase" the rankings, the often fluctuating nature of a university's ranking, and the catch-22 that the government's desire to increase access can have negative effects on league table rankings.
 Further worries have been expressed regarding marketing strategies and propaganda used to chase tables, thus undermining universities' values.

 The Guardian suggests that league tables may affect the nature of undergraduate admissions in an attempt to improve a university's league table position.

 Roger Brown, the former Vice-Chancellor of Southampton Solent University, highlights perceived limitations in comparative data between Universities.

 Writing in The Guardian, Professor Geoffrey Alderman makes the point that including the percentage of 'good honours' can encourage grade inflation so that league table position can be maintained.

 The rankings are also criticised for not giving a full picture of higher education in the United Kingdom.
 There are institutions which focus on research and enjoy a prestigious reputation but are not shown in the table for various reasons.
 For example, the Institute of Education, University of London (now part of UCL), was not usually listed in the undergraduate rankings despite the fact that it offered an undergraduate BEd and was generally recognised as one of the best institutions offering teacher training and Education studies (for example, being given joint first place, alongside Oxford University, in the 2008 Research Assessment 'Education' subject rankings, according to both Times Higher Education and The Guardian).

 The INORMS Research Evaluation Group have developed an initiative called More Than Our Rank which allows universities to describe in a narrative format their activities, achievements and ambitions not captured by any university ranking.